Larry Millett

 Larry Millett (born 1947 in Minneapolis, Minnesota) is an American journalist and author.
-He is the former (retired 2002) architectural critic for the St. Paul Pioneer Press, a daily newspaper in St. Paul, Minnesota, and the author of several books on the history of architecture in Minnesota.
+He is the former (retired 2002) architectural critic for the St. Paul Pioneer Press, a daily newspaper in Saint Paul, Minnesota and the author of several books on the history of architecture in Minnesota.
 He has also written a series of Sherlock Holmes mysteries set in the United States and Minnesota in the 1890s.
-The books feature the character Shadwell Rafferty, who assists Holmes in his American investigations.
+The books feature the character Shadwell Rafferty who assists Holmes in his American investigations.

 Education

-Millett attended St. John's University in Collegeville, Minnesota, where he graduated with a Bachelor of Arts degree in English in 1969.
-He went on to Chicago, Illinois, where he obtained an English Masters degree in 1970 from the University of Chicago.
+Millett graduated from St. John's University in Collegeville, Minnesota with a Bachelor of Arts degree in English in 1969.
+He received a master's degree in English in 1970 from the University of Chicago.

 Career

-Millett worked at the Pioneer Press from 1972 until 1984 when he had an opportunity to study architecture at the University of Michigan.
+Millett worked at the Pioneer Press from 1972 until 1984 when he had an opportunity to study architecture at the University of Michigan in Ann Arbor.
 When he returned to St. Paul in 1985, he became the newspaper's first architecture critic.
-He has written articles for several historical and architectural magazines in the Midwest, mostly focusing on works by Prairie School architects such as Louis Sullivan and Frank Lloyd Wright.
+He has written articles for several historical and architectural magazines in the Midwest, mostly focusing on works by Prairie School architects including Louis Sullivan and Frank Lloyd Wright.

 Millett's Lost Twin Cities is probably the best known of his works in the Minneapolis-St. Paul region largely because KTCA, a local public television station, created a video documentary by the same name which covered a few of the buildings in the book.
 The video was narrated by Dave Moore, a noted area TV journalist, and is often replayed when the station is running a pledge drive.
-In 2014, Millet was interviewed by Peter Shea for the Institute for Advanced Study at the University of Minnesota.
-He has also been interviewed twice on the Northern Lights Minnesota Author Interview TV Series.
+In 2014, Millet was interviewed by Peter Shea for the Institute for Advanced Study at the University of Minnesota in the Twin Cities.
+Millett has also been interviewed twice on the Northern Lights Minnesota Author Interview TV Series.